graycoreio/daffodil/libs/category/guides/filtering.md

 ## Idempotence

 Daffodil applies filters "idempotently".
-That is to say, when a filter operation is applied multiple times, the returned result is guaranteed the be the same.
+That is to say, when a filter operation is applied multiple times, the returned result is guaranteed to be the same.

 The only exception to this rule is a toggle action, as it is strictly impossible for such an action to be idempotent since it intentionally oscillates a state property from one value to another.